SteveJustin1963/tec-Taxichronos/README.md

-- electron gun, electrons boiled off the surface of a hot metal plate.
-They leave the plate with very small speeds, and then the electric field accelerates them towards the anode.  electron has a charge of e coulombs, and the potential difference between the filament and the anode is V volts.
-The energy transferred to each coulomb of charge is V joules.  energy transferred to electrons is eV joules.
+- Electron gun, electrons boiled off the surface of a hot metal plate.
+They leave the plate with very small speeds, and then the electric field accelerates them towards the anode.
+Electron has a charge of e coulombs, and the potential difference between the filament and the anode is V volts.
+The energy transferred to each coulomb of charge is V joules.
+Energy transferred to electrons is eV joules.
 The electrons gain kinetic energy.
 Unlike electrons in a wire, these electrons have nothing to hit, nothing to transfer energy to, as they travel towards the anode.
 So each electron gains kinetic energy equal to the amount of energy transferred electrically.
 The electron starts from rest (near enough) so the kinetic energy gained is given by

 - ½mv^2 where m is its mass and v is its speed.
 - ½mv^2 = eV, The mass of the electron is m = 9 × 10-31 kg,